dziminPP/dziminPP.github.io/main.md

 <img src="/images/wire_4.jpg">
 <img src="/images/wire_3.jpg">

-* End: The next thing to do is to enjoy your new creation.
+* End: The next thing to do is to enjoy my new creation.

 # Evaluating Your Product